 When writing your documentation, don’t forget to include information that educates users about safety instructions.
 Learning how to correctly and safely operate the product is an important part of the training manual and should be included right at the beginning.

-Give consideration for disabled users
+Give consideration to disabled users

 When publishing your documentation, you should think about how it is presented.
 For example, using a san serif font and high contrast colors for the text and background.
 These accessibility considerations are crucial for disabled users who might suffer from low vision, for example.